 The Wine Fight takes place in the small town of Haro in the Rioja region of Spain.
 You can take a bus from Barcelona to Haro or the quickest way is to get to San Sebastian and take a shuttle bus from there.

 There are a few Airbnb’s in Haro and the surrounding villages and many options within 30 minutes drive away.
 To can find everything from hotels to apartments, guest houses and Airbnb’s.
-Head to the map below for the best accommodation deals during the festival.
+Head to the map here for the best accommodation deals during the festival.
 If you are looking to party and just fall into bed for a few hours we recommend to stay in Haro.
 If you are looking to explore the area a bit stay in some of the small villages outside where you can find loads of places to stay that are more affordable and super cute with great restaurants and bars.

 The best and most unique action sports and adventure events in Spain